-Keep in mind the words Attentive and Acknowledge when you’re copywriting, as well as Awareness from the AIDA acronym:
+Keep in mind the words Attentive and Acknowledge when you’re writing, as well as Awareness from the AIDA acronym:

-Be aware of the words you’re using throughout; keep them simple and don’t use jargon.
+Be aware of the words you’re using throughout; keep them simple and avoid jargon.

 Acknowledge challenges – use empathetic statements to help readers know that you’ve been in their shoes.
 Be attentive to them and their situation.

-Ask questions.
-Create simple scenarios that you suspect your reader is struggling with or going through, maintaining their interest.
+Create scenarios that you suspect your reader is struggling with or going through to maintain their interest.

-Hint at how you can help.
-Start to describe the solution to spark that desire in them.
+Hint at how you can help – describe the solution to spark that desire in them.

 Share the first two or three main benefits of how you will help, creating more desire.

-Now you can spill the beans and name the solution!
-Don’t waste too many words here – you want them to click the link to your website, so use a teaser to make them want to find out more.
+Next, spill the beans and name the solution!
+Don’t waste too many words here.
+Instead, tease them into needing to find out more.

 Finally, use a CTA (Call to Action) to get them to visit your website, shop, buy your product or book your coaching session – whatever action you want them to take towards making that purchase from you.

-Do you have a special offer or a discount for new customers?
-Something to help entice them?
-Then mention it at the beginning and include relevant subheads and flashes to help your audience decide to buy.
+If you have a special offer or a discount for enticing new customers, mention it at the beginning and include relevant subheads and flashes throughout.

 Most importantly of all, have fun when you’re writing!

 I hope you find the first in my A-Z of Copywriting series helpful.
 But if all it’s done is raise more questions or make you think there’s no way you want to do any of that, then please get in touch.
-Email me on firstname.lastname@example.org or give me a call on 07799 648321.
+Email me at firstname.lastname@example.org.
 I’m here to help!